samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="Hamburger_menu_for_Phone_browser"></a>
 + ### Hamburger menu for Phone browser.
-  When the Portfolio is being veiwed by a mobile device, the top navigation menu changes to a hamburger style menu.
-When the menu is opened up, links to the other pages fill the screen.
+  When the Portfolio is being viewed by a mobile device, the top navigation menu changes to a hamburger style menu.
+When the menu is opened, links to the other pages fill the screen.
 This is to make is easier to select which page to go to when on a small screen.

   <img src="docs\Functionality_and_features\Mobile_hamburger_menu.png" alt="Mobile hamburger menu" width="300"/>